 Mediation is a voluntary process in which a neutral third-party, the mediator, facilitates a conversation between you and your spouse.
 The goal of that mediated conversation is to help you arrive at a divorce settlement that works for both parties.
 The mediator is not a judge and will not impose a resolution on either of you.
 What the mediator will do is use her expertise in conflict resolution to help you have conversations in a more effective way than you have in the past.
 She will also use her experience in divorce settlements and divorce law to give you legal information and help you brainstorm an appropriate resolution to your conflict.
-In our role as mediator, we are able to give legal information but not legal advice.
-We encourage both parties to engage independent counsel to consult with before finalizing your agreement.
+Mediators are able to give legal information but not legal advice.
+We encourage both parties to engage independent review counsel to consult with before finalizing your agreement.
 Mediation is used not just in divorce, but in other family conflicts like custody cases.
-You can read more about mediation here.

 Collaboration offers a middle ground between mediation and full adversarial litigation.
 Collaborative practice, like meditation, is a voluntary process.
-The major difference between mediation and collaborative divorce is that in a collaborative case you are never “on your own.”
+The major difference between mediation and collaborative divorce is that in a case you are never “on your own.”
 Each party is fully represented throughout the negotiation by his or her own collaborative attorney.
 Unlike in a litigated divorce, the parties and their individual attorneys sign an agreement commit themselves to resolving all issues of the divorce by negotiated agreement without resorting, or threatening to resort to costly court proceedings.
 In addition to attorneys, a collaborative case often includes professionals from other disciplines on the team.
 Divorce coaches and financial experts are common collaborative team members.